marksteve/robattler/README.md

 ### Basic Actions and Combat

-1. Block - block punches.
+1. Punch - a quick punch to the head that deals 6 damage.
 Costs 5 AP.
-If you perform movements after this, robot will not return to blocking mode except while crouched.
-If this is the last movement you perform, you will start the next turn already blocking.
-2. Punch - a punch to the head that deals 6 damage.
-Costs 5 AP.
-Crouch Punch - this may be performed when your robot is crouching.
-Deals 5 damage.
-Costs only 5 AP.
-3. Hammer - a hammerfist strike that deals 12 damage.
-Can't be blocked.
+2. Hammer - a slow hammerfist strike that deals 12 damage.
 Costs 10 AP.

 ###Analysis
 Each player’s robot may analyze the other in order to try to predict what his or her opponent will do next.
 Analysis does not cost AP.
 You can analyze your own robot.